Installing A Heater Into Your Campervan

 Even if you only intend to go away in your van to warm countries and in the summer, fitting a good heater is still highly recommended in campervans and motorhomes.
-Its amazing how cold it can get in a van at 3am, and its amazing how satisfying it is being able to flick a heater on with your big toe without even getting out of bed!
-If you're thinking about being warm in your campervan or motorhome, you might also want to read what we've written about campervan insulation and window insulation mats.
-If you've already decided to install a heater, then you can use our shop to buy heaters for campervans and motorhomes.
+It’s amazing how cold it can get in a van at 3am, and amazingly satisfying to be able to flick a heater on with your big toe without even getting out of bed!
+If you're thinking about being warm in your campervan, you might also want to read what we've written about campervan insulation and window insulation mats.
+If you've already decided to install a heater, then read on to find out how.

 There are two main options for heaters - gas or diesel fueled.
 The only heaters we recommend for campervans are the 'room-sealed' type ones where all of the combustion gases produced are vented to the outside of the van.
 Open convection type heaters always scare us and having one on while you're asleep is not to be advised!

-Here we cover the installation of the Propex 2000 blown air heater (currently on offer in our shop!).
-Our preference is for propane fueled heaters as tapping into the vehicle's diesel supply can be trickier and is harder for DIY-ers to achieve.
-The main advantage of diesel powered heaters is that its generally going to be pretty easy (and essential anyway) to fill back up with diesel, but the prices of diesel these days are such that we think gas is the more cost effective option - the vast majority of campervans and motorhomes need gas anyway for their stoves, so it makes alot of sense to power your heater off the canister at the same time.
+Here we cover the installation of the Propex 2000 blown air heater.
+Our preference is for propane fueled heaters as tapping into the vehicle's diesel supply can be tricky and is not so simple for those DIY-ers to achieve.
+The main advantage of diesel powered heaters is that it’s generally going to be pretty easy (and essential anyway) to fill back up with diesel, but the price of diesel these days is such that we think gas is the more cost effective option - the vast majority of campervans need gas anyway for their stoves, so it makes a lot of sense to power your heater from the same canister.
+There is also the option of installing an underfloor refillable LPG gas tank and this is a great solution which has many of the advantages of using diesel, without the down-sides.

 Summary: